 Midwives recognize their clients as the primary decision makers.
 We educate, support and advise providing evidence-based information to allow you to make informed choices about all aspects of your care - including tests, procedures and even choice of birth place.

-Midwives are directly available to their clients at all times to address urgent concerns.
+There is always a midwife directly available to the clients at all times to address urgent concerns.